USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch09_grid_defn.md

 Creating or modifying mechanisms in CMAQ requires the use of the CMAQ chemical mecha­nism compiler, CHEMMECH, to produce the required Fortran source (F90) and namelist files.
 CHEMMECH translates an ASCII mechanism listing to the F90 and namelist files required by CMAQ.
 Like all of the CMAQ preprocessors, CHEMMECH is a Fortran program that must be compiled prior to use.
 Distributed with a Makefile for compilation and run scripts for execution, CHEMMECH reads a mechanism definition (mech.def) file and outputs the mechanism F90 and namelist files.
 See Chapter 7 for a description of CHEMMECH.

 To modify an existing mechanism, copy the mech.def file that is contained in one of the existing mechanism directories to a new directory and modify the mech.def file accordingly.
-Provide this modified mechanism definition file to CHEMMECH as input to produce the mechanism F90 and namleist files needed to compile CMAQ.
+Provide this modified mechanism definition file to CHEMMECH as input to produce the mechanism F90 and namelist files needed to compile CMAQ.

 To invoke this new mechanism in CMAQ, set the *Mechanism* variable in the CMAQ build scripts to the name of the new mechanism directory and compile new executables.